Iolaum/podcust/docs/usage.rst

 Now the transmission container is up and running.
 It will automatically be stopped during shutdown and will be restarted, and updated if possible, after boot.

+You can check that the transmission service has been properly set up with:

+    $ systemctl --user status transmission-pod.service

 To clear the system from a running image and all associated files::

     $ podcust transmission service deactivate